 It's the morning ferry to the mainland today.
 The drive from Mallaig by Glenfinnan, where Bonnie Prince Charlie raised his standard, is lovely.
 The road then goes by Fort William and beneath Ben Nevis, the highest mountain in Scotland, to Glencoe - famous as the place where the MacDonalds were massacred by a company of the British Army led by a Campbell.

 Down in the green fields of Stirlingshire is Callander, famous as the home of Rob Roy MacGregor - cattle rustler, and blackmailer.
 That night is spent in a charming hotel built in 1625 as a hunting lodge for the Dukes of Perth.

 One last day to visit Stirling Castle, fortress and Renaissance palace where the infant Mary Queen of Scots was crowned.
 Also nearby are the (William) Wallace Monument and Bannockburn Battlefield .
 From here you take the motorway to either Edinburgh or Glasgow airport.
 Night at an airport hotel is included.

-The cost for two people staying these nine nights in en-suite rooms with bed and breakfast, including the ferry from Skye and with an automatic Group Three car, would be GBP £924 per person (approx USD $1285 in Feb.
-2018).
+The cost for two people staying these nine nights in en-suite rooms with bed and breakfast, including the ferry from Skye and with an automatic Group Three car, would be up to GBP £1500 per person (approx USD $2000 in Apr.
+2022).

 A marked map, tourist literature and as much advice as you need are all part of any Clans and Castles holiday!